stain/ro-crate-paper/manuscript.md

 As a real-life example, let us look at a metagenomics article [@doi:10.1038/s41586-019-0965-1] where the authors have gone to extraordinary efforts to document the individual tools that have been reused, including their citations, versions, settings, parameters and combinations.
 The _Methods_ section is 2 pages in tight double-columns with 24 additional references, supported by the availability of data on an FTP server (60 GB) [@ebi_ftp_umgs2019] and of open source code in GitHub [Finn-Lab/MGS-gut](https://github.com/Finn-Lab/MGS-gut) [@finn-lab-mgsgut], including the pipeline as shell scripts and associated analysis scripts in R and Python.

-This attention to reporting detail for computational workflows is unfortunately not yet the norm, and although bioinformatics journals have strong _data availability_ requirements, they frequently do not require authors to include or cite _software, scripts and pipelines_ used for analysing and producing results [@soilandreyes_tweet_2020] – rather, authors might be penalised for doing so [cite?] as it would detrimentally count against arbitrary limits on number of pages and references.
+This attention to reporting detail for computational workflows is unfortunately not yet the norm, and although bioinformatics journals have strong _data availability_ requirements, they frequently do not require authors to include or cite _software, scripts and pipelines_ used for analysing and producing results [@soilandreyes_tweet_2020].
+Indeed, in the absence of a specific requirement and an editorial policy to back it up -- such as eliminating the reference limit -- authors are effectively discouraged from properly and comprehensively citing software [@natmet_2019_swcit].

 However detailed this additional information might be, another researcher who wants to reuse a particular computational method may first want to assess if the described tool or workflow is Re-runnable (executable at all), Repeatable (same results for original inputs on same platform), Reproducible (same results for original inputs with different platform or newer tools) and ultimately Reusable (similar results for different input data), Repurposable (reusing parts of the method for making a new method) or Replicable (rewriting the workflow following the method description). [@doi:10.3389/fninf.2017.00069][@goble_presentation_2016]